Welcome to today's edition of the Rush 24-7 podcast.

 You were getting this distraction on a smear of a private senator for what you are paying these people.

-Your your taxes support these distinguished nincompoops, and there's no reason that you should be asked to pay for it twice.
+Your taxes support these distinguished nincum poops, and there's no reason that you should be asked to pay for it twice.

 Why should you have to pay?

-And we want to raise every dollar we can for the Marine Corps Law Enforcement Foundation, but unlike the Libs, we're gonna treat you as adults, not children who need to be told what to do.
+And we want to raise every dollar we can for the Marine Corps Law Enforcement Foundation, but unlike the Libs, we're going to treat you as adults, not children, who need to be told what to do.

-If you have more than refrigerator, one refrigerator in your house like I do, then uh, you know, as many as refrigerators as you have is get as many copies of the of the smear letter.
+If you have more than a refrigerator, one refrigerator in your house, like I do, then as many refrigerators you have is get as many copies of the smear letter.

 Just download it and print it.